Women photographers: Studio work in the 19th century

 A number of Danish women were quick to open their own studios.
 Frederikke Federspiel (1839–1913), who had learnt photography with her family in Hamburg, opened a studio in Aalborg in the mid-1870s.
 Mary Steen opened her Copenhagen studio in 1884 when she was only 28, soon becoming Denmark's first female court photographer with portraits of Princess Alexandra in 1888.
 Benedicte Wrensted (1859–1949) opened a studio in Horsens in the 1880s before emigrating to the United States where she photographed Native Americans in Idaho.

+Lina Jonn opened her own photographic studio in Lund, Sweden, in 1891, after working in the Helsingborg studio of Finnish photographer Per Alexis Brandt.
+When she retired on marriage, she handed over the studio and brand name to her sister Maria Jonn, who had trained with her and who built their brand into a flourishing business.

 After studying photography at the London Polytechnic, Alice Hughes (1857–1939) opened a studio in Gower Street, London, in 1891, quickly becoming a leading photographer of royalty, fashionable women and children.
 At the height of her career, she employed 60 women and took up to 15 sittings a day.

 One of the first female photographers to open a studio in New York City was Alice Boughton who had studied both art and photography at the Pratt School of Art and Design.
 In 1890, she opened a studio on East 23rd Street becoming one of the city's most distinguished portrait photographers.
 Zaida Ben-Yusuf, of German and Algerian descent, emigrated from Britain to the United States in 1895.
 She established a portrait studio on New York' s Fifth Avenue in 1897 where she photographed celebrities.

-History of Female Photographers in America
+History of female photographers in America

 There are several documented instances of women operating studios alone or with their husbands during and prior to the 1860s.
-One example is Mrs. Elizabeth Beachbard (born c.1822-28, died 1861) who closed her studio in New Orleans at the onset of the American Civil War to photograph confederates at Camp Moore, Louisiana.
+One example is Mrs. Elizabeth Beachbard (born c.1822–1828, died 1861) who closed her studio in New Orleans at the onset of the American Civil War to photograph confederates at Camp Moore, Louisiana.
 She died there of disease in November, 1861 and is buried there.
 After the huge advancement in culture after the roaring twenties, the number of women photographers increased drastically, estimated to be about 5,000.
 Despite there still being an apparent line of gender limitations, photography allowed females to bring forth their creativity.
 Along came many different opportunities including different publications such as "American Amateur Photographer" that allowed for women photographers to further showcase their skills.
 The emergence of women in photography can be attributed to the progressive era, where the roles of women in our everyday society were changed tremendously and reversed.
 During this time period, a vast number of women photographers were reportedly part of photography organizations.